DonnKey/KioskInstaller/README.md

 What enableDebug adds to the UI:
-* A view of the logcat data up to the moment that KioskInstaller's onCreate is run, scrollable and highlighted to find KioskInstaller lines; the logcat data starts as they system is booting.
+* A view of the logcat data up to the moment that KioskInstaller's onCreate is run, scrollable and highlighted to find KioskInstaller lines; the logcat data starts as the system is booting.
 The "refresh" button rereads that data (to which the system has probably added more).
 It starts scrolled to the bottom-most line (where the recent action is).
 If there are only a few lines shown, use "refresh"; it's possible to get ahead of logcat's processing.